FlightVin/ai-governance-and-digital-democracy-policy-research/README.md

 > "Despite the positive intentions that reside in the EU's digital governance framework, they are not well suited for universalisation...
 There is thus a need to listen to varied views and on a deeper level understand that not all countries share similar resources and needs."

+## AI Usage Policy

+AI search engines such as Perplexity and research copilots OpenAI's Deep Research were employed for scoping requirements and prior art.
+Text present within the attached documents are entirely human written.